umwrit350sp17/Team-5/Team Charter.md

 Team Charter:

 Broad Goals:
-  1. To demonstrate to potential fresman in photography classes how to easily edit photos without having to purchase expensive editing software.
+  1. To demonstrate to potential freshman in photography classes how to easily edit photos without having to purchase expensive editing software.
   2. To present a project with guidelines easy for all to use

 Measureable Goals: